 The address is 1571 Poipu Road, Koloa, HI 96756.

-I really wasn’t expecting to include a shopping mall on this list (these photos were taken with an iPhone), but the Shops at Kukui`ula are quite an exception.
+Normally, I wouldn’t include a shopping mall on this list (these photos were taken with an iPhone), but the Shops at Kukui`ula are quite an exception.

 It’s an outdoor resort mall filled with super trendy boutiques and some of the best restaurants on Kauai.
 I highly recommend Kiawe Roots for some of the tastiest food!